phylum-dev/cli/docs/knowledge_base/analyzing-dependencies.md

   * `*.spdx.yml`
   * `*.spdx`

-Lockfiles can also automatically be generated for the certain manifest files.
+Lockfiles can also automatically be generated for certain manifest files.
 Doing so requires that a specific tool is installed and available in the environment.
-The current list of supported manifests, with their required lockfile generator tool are:
+The current list of supported manifests, with their required lockfile generation tool are:

 * npm
   * `package.json` using either `npm` or `yarn`